rjbohlender/CAPER/README.md

 weighting by default.
 Passing the --no_weights option will remove all weights.
 Using SKAT or SKAT-O with the weighted Linear kernel option will overwrite the weights with those calculated from a beta distribution.

+## Filter Whitelist ##

+This is a list of variant types and functions to include for each method.
+Any types or functions not in the list will be ignored / removed during parsing.
+The whitelist format is simple.
+It is the method matched with the type / function.
+Example:

+- BURDEN:SNV
+- BURDEN:insertion
+- BURDEN:deletion
+- BURDEN:SPDA
+- BURDEN:complex_substitution
+- BURDEN:synonymous
+- BURDEN:nonsynonymous
+- BURDEN:frameshift
+- BURDEN:nonframeshift
+- BURDEN:stopgain
+- BURDEN:stoploss
+- BURDEN:unknown

+This is the default allowed set of variant types and functions for the BURDEN test.
+Remove the SPDA line would result in all variants labelled as splicing donor / acceptor being removed.